greenelab/deep-review/all-sections.md

 of tasks for computer-aided detection from CT scans and showed that 2.5D CNNs performed comparably well to 3D analogs, while requiring much less training time, especially on augmented training sets [@KseoWN2w].
-Another advantage of 2D and 2.5D networks is a possibility to use widely available models pre-trained on natural images.
+Another advantage of 2D and 2.5D networks is the wider availability of pre-trained models.
 But reducing the dimensionality is not always helpful.
 Nie et al.
 [@18EpaZ7QB] showed that multimodal, multi-channel 3D deep